NotNotQuinn/twitch-chat-colorchanger/README.md

 # This script won't work after 24 Feb 2023, because *twitch*.

-I won't be updating it to the new API, see [issue #3](https://github.com/NotNotQuinn/twitch-chat-colorchanger/issues/3).
+I won't be updating it to the new API, see [my comment on issue #3](https://github.com/NotNotQuinn/twitch-chat-colorchanger/issues/3#issuecomment-1435914185).

 ---